Knotx/knotx/documentation/src/main/wiki/Knot.md

 * [[fragments|Splitter]]
 * transition

-Client request contains such information like site visitor path (requested URL), HTTP headers, form attributes (for POST requests) and request query parameters.
+A client request includes a site visitor path (requested URL), HTTP headers, form attributes (for POST requests) and request query parameters.

-Client response has body (which represents final response body), HTTP headers (which are narrowed finally by Server) and HTTP status code.
+A client response includes a body (which represents final response body), HTTP headers (which are narrowed finally by Server) and HTTP status code.

-What fragments are and how they are produced is described in [[Splitter|Splitter]] section.
-Fragments keeps both a content and their context.
-Knots can for example process a particular fragment content, call required Adapters and put responses from Adapters to a fragment context (which is JSON object).
+What fragments are and how they are produced is described in a [[Splitter|Splitter]] section.
+Fragments contain a template fragment content and a context.
+Knots can process a configured fragment content, call required Adapters and put responses from Adapters to a fragment context (fragment context is JSON object).

-Transition is simple text value which determines next step in [[request routing|KnotRouting]].
+Transition is a text value which determines next step in [[request routing|KnotRouting]].

-#### Knot request model
+#### Knot Request
-Table below represents Knot Context which is sent from Server to Knot.
+A table below represents an event model consumed by Knot.
+First rows relates to client request attributes which are not modifiable within Knots.
+Next rows are connected with client response attributes and transition.
+Those rows are modified by Knots according to a required behaviour (continue routing, redirect to an other url, return an error response).

 | Name                        | Type                                | Mandatory | Description  |
 |-------:                     |:-------:                            |:-------:  |-------|